MerlijnWajer/Wizzup-website/index.rst

 interfaces and generally just PHP being crappy.

-It is still work in progress, but it can do some basic stuff like list and add torrents.
+It is still work in progress, but it can do some basic stuff like list and add torrents, connect to multiple rtorrents at once, manage users, basic login authentication.

 .. figure:: img/pyrotorrent1.png
     :scale: 25 %

-    Theme: Light

     pyroTorrent showing my sheevaplug seedbox(e).
 (Note that none of these downloads are illegal, so bite me)